 Great importance is placed on family members keeping in contact with detainees.
 The needs of family members, particularly work commitments, are taken into account.
 Special consideration may be given to allow visits outside normal hours.

-In certain circumstances, families (or significant other people) who live some distance from the juvenile justice centre where the young person is placed, may be eligible for financial assistance to allow visits.
+In certain circumstances, families (or significant other people) who live some distance from the Youth Justice centre where the young person is placed, may be eligible for financial assistance to allow visits.

-If you are experiencing difficulties visiting your child, contact the local juvenile justice office and ask to speak to the officer who is working with your child or phone the centre and ask for your child's key worker.
+If you are experiencing difficulties visiting your child, contact the local Youth Justice office and ask to speak to the officer who is working with your child or phone the centre and ask for your child's key worker.

 You will be asked to be involved in case conferences (either in person or by phone) to identify issues to be addressed in custody and to plan your child's release.